ciDSproj/dashboard_ecommSales/README.md

 ## Data Analysis
 When creating visualizations for Dashboard, Sales.
 Product and Customer Reports, I looked for answers to the following questions:

-1. How was the sales trend over the months?
+### 1. How was the sales trend over the months?
-2. What are the most frequently purchased products?
+### 2. What are the most frequently purchased products?
-3. How was the sales amount by country?
+### 3. How was the sales amount by country?
-4. What are the most profitable segment customers?
+### 4. What are the most profitable segment customers?
+### 5. Based on the findings, what strategy could be recommended to the business to gain more profit?

 ## Visualizations:
 -	Area chart for tracking sales trends, to spot seasonality and growth patterns over time